juapem/MB-300-Excersises/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M01E05.md

+---
+lab:
+    title: 'Exercise 05: Work with record templates'
+    module: 'Module 01: Use common functionality and implementation tools'
+---
 ## Exercise 5: Work with record templates

 **Scenario**: In USMF you need to create a template for similar fixed assets to